Frequently Asked Questions

 Is Buck Steel a general contractor?

-Buck Steel is steel building materials supplier and is not a General Contractor.
-As a result, Buck Steel does not get involved with site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
+Buck Steel is metal building supplier and not a General Contractor.
+As a result, Buck Steel does not directly get involved with site-related work including site-prep, concrete, plumbing, electric, or interior buildout.
 Depending on the size, complexity, and location of a project, we may be able to help coordinate erecting.

 Does Buck Steel sell steel building components?

-Buck Steel does not sell steel building components (roof panels, wall panels, girts, purlins, doors, windows, vents, insulation, etc.) separately, but rather only when included with a complete building package.
+Buck Steel does not sell steel building components (roof panels, wall panels, girts, purlins, doors, windows, vents, insulation, etc.) separately.

 So what can Buck Steel do for me?